 PS: Just to give idea about their other problems, their flight 998 from Baltimore supposed to leave at 6:55 is delayed two times, then they announced that it actually never left Tampa to come here due to a maintenance problem and and they hope to have it after 9PM.
 All ticketed customers are suffering too.
 They are hilarious.

-Review about: Southwest Airlines Flight.
+Product or Service Mentioned: Southwest Airlines Flight.

 Monetary Loss: $1000.